detsam/indepstate-cc/docs/tv-proxy.md

 - `enabled` (boolean, default `false`) – enable or disable the service.
 - `log` (boolean, default `false`) – write startup and proxy events to a log file.

-- `proxyPort` (number, default `8888`) – port on which mitmdump listens.
+The proxy listens on port `8888` and cannot be reconfigured.
 Other services may register listeners on the proxy to react to parsed messages, such as forwarding specific events to webhooks.

 ## Requirements